oils-for-unix/oils/doc/simple-word-eval.md

 ## Summary

-Oil word evaluation is enabled with `shopt -s simple_word_eval`, and proceeds in a single step.
+YSH word evaluation is enabled with `shopt -s simple_word_eval`, and proceeds in a single step.

 Variable, command, and arithmetic substitutions predictably evaluate to a